284247028/jangular/README.md

 ```

 Here are some of the things on the ToDo list:

+I have not had time to implement all directive features on the server side.
+For now, until I can add more features, the server side directive supports:

+* Only changes in the link() function
+* Only attribute directives
+* No transclusion

+I would welcome pull requests!

 * All directive options (i.e. element directive, isolated scope, etc.)
 * Directive transclusion